equodev/equo-ide/README.md

 - downloads, configures, and launches an instance of the Eclipse IDE
 - ensures that all of your devs have a zero-effort and perfectly repeatable IDE setup process

-Use it like this in Gradle:
+Use it like this in Gradle with `gradlew equoIde`:

 ```gradle
 plugins {